 While there is disagreement on the pathophysiology, there is good agreement on the cornerstone of an RM treatment plan.
 Patients must discontinue their use of the sprays.
 The abrupt withdrawal of the decongestants initiates a 4-7 day period of nasal congestion which is too uncomfortable for most RM patients to endure.
 This is the primary reason why the treatment of RM often fails.
 Various medications (typically prednisone, fluticasone) are prescribed to reduce the congestion and discomfort, but the reduction in nasal airflow remains the primary treatment obstacle.
 Many RM patients return to the decongestants in as few as 12-18 hours after initiating treatment.

-What Would The Ideal Treatment Of Rhinitis Medicamentosa Include?
+What Would The Ideal Treatment Of RM Include?

 The ideal treatment for RM would preserve airflow throughout the withdrawal process.
 This is precisely what Rhinostat is designed to provide.
 Using Rhinomanometry (the study of nasal airflow) we can see that patients who are precisely and gradually weaned using Rhinostat maintain normal airflow throughout the weaning process.
 Rhinostat is available without a prescription directly from Rhinostat Labs.